simonjstanford/wpf-notes/MVVM & Property Binding/Dependency Properties.md

 ## CLR Property vs. Dependency Property

 A CLR property reads directly from the private member of the class.
-The Get() and Set() methods of the class retrieve and store the values of the property.
-Whereas when you set a value of a Dependency Property it is not stored in a field of your object, but in a dictionary of keys and values provided by the base class DependencyObject.
+The `Get` and `Set` methods of the class retrieve and store the values of the property.
+Whereas when you set a value of a Dependency Property it is not stored in a field of your object, but in a dictionary of keys and values provided by the base class `DependencyObject`.
 The key of an entry is the name of the property and the value is the value you want to set.
 Most people use dependency properties for user controls.

 Advantages of a Dependency Property Less memory consumption